jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (d) a non-resident person referred to in section 54B(2).
 (2) If a person referred to in subsection (1) represents that tax is being charged on a supply that they make in a taxable period, the person is liable to pay the amount of the tax.
 (3) If a person is treated by subsection (1)﻿(c) as being a registered person, the person is treated as being registered from the original date of registration to the date when the Commissioner cancels the registration.
-(4) For the purposes of this Act, in relation to a supply to which section 11(1)﻿(mb) applies, a recipient who is treated as a supplier under section 5(23B)—
-  (a) is treated as registered from the date of the supply under section 5(23B); and (b) must apply under section 51(2) to the Commissioner for registration.
+(4) A person to whom either section 5(16C) or (23B) applies— (a) becomes liable to be registered from the date of the supply under section 5(16C) or (23B), as applicable; and (b) must provide the Commissioner with the particulars the Commissioner may require to register the person as if the person were applying for registration under section 51(2).
-(5) A person who is treated as registered under subsection (4)﻿(b) may ask the Commissioner to cancel their registration under section 52(2) once they have accounted for output tax as required under section 5(23B).
+(5) A person who becomes liable to be registered under subsection (4)﻿(b) may ask the Commissioner to cancel their registration under section 52(2) once they have accounted for output tax as required under section 5(16C) or (23B), as applicable.
-(6) For the purposes of subsection (5), section 5(3) does not apply if— (a) the person seeks cancellation of their registration by the end of the taxable period in which they have accounted for the output tax under section 5(23B); or
+(6) For the purposes of subsection (5), section 5(3) does not apply if— (a) the person seeks cancellation of their registration by the end of the taxable period in which they have accounted for the output tax under section 5(16C) or (23B), as applicable; or
   (b) the Commissioner so determines, on application by the person.
 (7) For the purposes of this Act, if a recipient is treated as a supplier under section 5(27) of— (a) a supply of distantly taxable goods to which section 8(3)﻿(ab) applies, or that is supplied by a resident, the recipient is treated as registered from the date on which the supply of the goods is made: